 If you are in this particular situation, read on and learn some general tips to help you decide whether or not you will be facing an increase in your auto insurance after a car accident and then be sure and use the FREE tool on this page to compare quotes for car insurance!

-Who is At Fault?
+Who is at fault?

 Usually, the first thing that will influence whether or not your insurance rates will go up after an accident is who is at fault for the accident.
-In order to determine fault, even in a no fault state, the police or other authorities will assign blame for an accident.
+In order to determine fault, even in a no-fault state, the police or other authorities will assign blame for an accident.

-While it may seem confusing, a no fault state does not mean that no one takes the blame for an accident, only that no one can be sued for causing an accident unless the personal injury damages are extreme.
+While it may seem confusing, a no-fault state does not mean that no one takes the blame for an accident, only that no one can be sued for causing an accident unless the personal injury damages are extreme.

-If it is found that you created a situation where a person cannot avoid striking your vehicle then you will be found at fault and it is your insurance that will increase.
+If it is found that you created a situation where a person cannot avoid striking your vehicle, you will be found at fault and it is your insurance that will increase.

-- Accident Forgiveness – If you cause an accident but you are with an insurance company that has an accident forgiveness policy for drivers who have never caused an accident before, then you may get a pass from your insurance company.
+- Accident Forgiveness – If you cause an accident but you are with an insurance company that has an accident forgiveness policy for drivers who have never caused an accident before, you may get a pass from your insurance company.
 All that matters is that you meet their criteria for accident forgiveness.

-Conversely, there are some insurance companies that automatically raise insurance rates anytime a claim is made.
+There are some insurance companies that automatically raise insurance rates anytime a claim is made.

 This is something that you need to know about your insurance carrier because there are many insurance companies that don’t have this policy.
 If your insurance company does have this policy, you may want to consider switching insurance companies.

 This simple fact will often put you in a position of paying more regardless of how well you drive.
 Part of the risk factor may be the area that you live in or the places that you have to drive through to get to work and so on.

-What to Do When Someone Hits Your Car?
-Hit and Run Accidents
+What to Do When Someone Hits Your Car: Hit and Run Accidents

-- The problem that many people face when it comes to this type of accident with a stationary vehicle is whether or not they should file a police report or file a claim after someone hits you.
-Sometimes people even wonder if the police will respond to parking lot hit and run incident (many won’t).
+- The problem that many people face when it comes to this type of accident with a stationary vehicle is whether or not they should file a police report or file a claim.
+Sometimes people even wonder if the police will respond to a parking lot hit and run incident (many won’t).

-- Again, much like any situation, if you file many hit and run claims your insurance company is going increase your insurance rates and may require more documentation from you regarding these incidences as well.
+- Again, much like any situation, if you file many hit-and-run claims your insurance company is going increase your insurance rates and may require more documentation from you regarding these incidences as well.

 As you can see, having a good insurance carrier can make quite a bit of difference when it comes to whether or not you will see an increase in your insurance rates if someone hits your vehicle in an auto accident.

-Choosing the right insurance carrier with great customer service and good policies are just as important as getting affordable rates.
+Choosing the right insurance carrier with great customer service and good policies is just as important as getting affordable rates.
 You may find yourself paying more in the long run if you choose a company that has less than stellar policies regarding auto accidents.

-The place to start when it comes to determining which insurance company is best for you is by using a free quote tool.
-This will provide for you a list of insurance companies along with the rates you can expect to pay for different levels of insurance.
+The place to start when it comes to determining which insurance company is best for you is using a free quote tool.
+This will provide you a list of insurance companies along with the rates you can expect to pay for different levels of insurance.

 Finding Car Insurance Rates

-The process is fast and easy and you will find that in not time at all you will have found the perfect insurance company for your needs.
-Compare car insurance rates now by entering your ZIP code into the box below!
+The process is fast and easy and you will find that in no time at all you will have found the perfect insurance company for your needs.